 - Bacterial/viral gastroenteritis

-- Mild: Fewer than 4 rectal bleeding episodes per day
+- Mild: Fewer than four rectal bleeding episodes per day

-- Moderate: More than 4 rectal bleeding episodes per day
+- Moderate: More than four rectal bleeding episodes per day

-- Severe: More than 4 rectal bleeding episodes per day and patient has systemic features of an illness combined with hypoalbuminemia
+- Severe: More than four rectal bleeding episodes per day and the patient has systemic features of an illness combined with hypoalbuminemia

-Ulcerative colitis is a life long illness but the overall mortality is not greater than in the general population.
+Ulcerative colitis is a lifelong illness but the overall mortality is not greater than in the general population.
 However, mortality is increased in patients who develop shock and surgical complications.
-When the muscularis propria is involved it may lead to damage the nerves resulting in dilatation, aperistalsis, and ischemia (toxic megacolon).
+When the muscularis propria is involved it may damage the nerves resulting in dilatation, aperistalsis, and ischemia (toxic megacolon).
 Today, toxic megacolon is the most common cause of death in ulcerative colitis.
-At least 5% of patients with develop colon cancer and this risk increases with the duration of the disease.
+At least 5% of patients develop colon cancer and this risk increases with the duration of the disease.
 Unlike Crohn disease, stricture formation is rare.